LPCIC/elpi/ELPI.md

 ## Clause grafting

-Take this code, in a file called `lp-lib.elpi` providing general purpose code, like a fatal error clase *named* "default-fatal-error" using the `:name` attribute.
+Take this code, in a file called `lp-lib.elpi` providing general purpose code, like a fatal error clause *named* "default-fatal-error" using the `:name` attribute.
 ```prolog
 :name "default-fatal-error"